New Annapurna Trekking Trails (NATT): 11 Days

 Escape the Tourist Crowds and Dusty Trails

-One of the main advantages of the New Annapurna Trekking Trails is that it avoids the new road constructions that intersect with the Annapurna Circuit.
+One of the main advantages of the New Annapurna Trekking Trails (NATT) is that it avoids the new road constructions that intersect with the Annapurna Circuit.
 By taking on the new route, you will enjoy an unobstructed, tranquil experience, avoiding the bustling crowds and the dusty trails that vehicles leave behind.
 This ultimately lets you enjoy the immersive trekking experience, taking you back to the golden age of Annapurna exploration.

 Authentic Cultural Encounters